NickIrizarry/Documentation/MFA-README.md

 <img width="465" alt="image" src="https://user-images.githubusercontent.com/44510115/191438854-91fe9bb3-6b4f-42d6-8a82-a1960f851d9a.png">

 ## 4. Select Azure Active Directory - located under the __Admin centers__ section
+A new tab will open which you will navigate in step 5.

 <img width="274" alt="image" src="https://user-images.githubusercontent.com/44510115/191440450-deb55830-ee91-4d00-8066-35d10aeb7c9a.png">